Azure/azure-cosmosdb-bulkexecutor-java-getting-started/README.md

 public Builder withMaxUpdateMiniBatchCount(int count)

 /**
-* Use the given retry options to apply to {@link DocumentClient} used in initialization of {@link DocumentBulkExecutor}
+* Use the given retry options to apply to {@link DocumentClient} used in initialization of {@link DocumentBulkExecutor}.
 * @param options an instance of {@link RetryOptions}
 * @return {@link Builder}
 */